mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```
-One of the components of the AC and DC models are nodal matrices, which can be accessed through the following code:
+The nodal matrices are one of the components of both the AC and DC models and are stored in the variables:
 ```@repl ACDCModel
 system.dcModel.nodalMatrix
 system.acModel.nodalMatrix